The first step in shopping for auto insurance is to decide on the types

 Comprehensive coverage pays for damage to, or loss of, your car, less any

-applicable deductible, resulting from perils such as fire, theft, vandalism,
+applicable deductible, that results from perils such as fire, theft, vandalism,

-and striking an animal, but not a collision.
+and striking an animalbut not collisions.
 Personal property is not covered

-unless it is permanently installed in your car as, for example, a CD changer
+unless it is permanently installed in your car.
+If your car is financed,

 rate if you own a high-theft vehicle that does not have a qualifying anti-theft

 or recovery device.
 Coverage may also be denied or priced higher under

 As with collision and PIP coverage, a relatively high deductible for comprehensive

 For an additional premium, you can broaden your comprehensive coverage

 to include reimbursement for the expense of a rental car and taxi, bus,

 and train fare while your car is being repaired.